eslint-community/eslint-plugin-es-x/docs/rules/no-string-prototype-trimleft-trimright.md

 # es-x/no-string-prototype-trimleft-trimright
 > disallow the `String.prototype.{trimLeft,trimRight}` methods

+- 🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

-This rule reports Annex B feature [`String.prototype.{trimLeft,trimRight}` methods](https://github.com/tc39/proposal-string-left-right-trim) as errors.
+This rule reports Annex B feature `String.prototype.{trimLeft,trimRight}` methods as errors.

 This rule is silent by default because it's hard to know types.
 You need to configure [the aggressive mode](../#the-aggressive-mode) or TypeScript in order to enable this rule.